Last updated on November 29th, 2022

 - The average Hive installation cost is around £238

-- Hive will work with most boilers requiring only a smart thermostat
+- Hive works with most boilers

 Item | Range | Average cost |